apenella/go-common-utils/README.md

 Common utils are organized in:
 - **data:** Functions to manipulate data structures.
+- **errors:** An error interface implementation that could have a context and a list of wrapped errors.
 - **logger:** Manages log messages
 - **networking:** Functions for networking purpose.
 - **os:** Functions to interactuate with the system.